balena-io-examples/gcp-iot-provision/README.md

 | DELETE | Removes a balena device from the IoT Core registry and removes the balena device environment variable for the private key.
 Essentially reverses the actions from provisioning with HTTP POST. |

 ## Setup and Testing
+### Google Cloud setup
+The Cloud Function interacts with Google Cloud IoT Core via a NodeJS [iot.DeviceManagerClient](https://cloud.google.com/nodejs/docs/reference/iot/latest/iot/v1.devicemanagerclient) operating with service account credentials.
+You must setup a Google Cloud project with an IoT Core registry.
+The service account must have the *Cloud IoT Provisioner* role to manage device records in the IoT Core registry.
+See the IoT Core [documentation](https://cloud.google.com/iot/docs/how-tos) for more background.

+### Development setup
 Clone this repo
 ```
 $ git clone https://github.com/balena-io-examples/gcp-iot-cloud